 The same stereotype has infiltrated the realm of academia.
 Egyptology is an established science for studying ancient Egyptian history and civilization.
 Unfortunately, Archeologists and historians of ancient Egypt are also referring to ancient Egypt as Pharaonic Egypt.
 The reason for that is not based on scientific research or any archeological findings rather the Egyptologists’ Bible-geared mindset.
 (The word Pharaoh/Faraon has never been found in ancient Egyptian records)

 There is a weird Hollywood insistence on pinpointing one of Egypt’s most glorious kings, Ramses II 1279–1213 BC, as the Pharaoh of Moses.
 But little did Mr. Demille or Mr. Scott know when they made their films that Ramses (Greek name) is not the actual (Egyptian) name of the king they chose to defame.
-Actually King Ramses II official (coronation) name is Usermaatre Setepenre (does that look anything like Pharaoh?)
+Actually King Ramses II official (coronation) name is Usermaatre Setepenre (does that sound anything like Pharaoh?)

 With that bias archeologists have embarked on their extensive excavations in Egypt and Palestine.
 In this way, most archeologists didn’t set out to seek the historical truth, rather to enforce their Biblical narrative on the ancient history of Egypt and Palestine.
 An obvious example of that predisposition is the archeological work in the first half of the 20th century by the American school of oriental research in Jerusalem headed by William F. Albright.

 Usually religious clerics and academic scholars don’t see eye to eye when it comes to ancient history.
 The one thing they both agree upon though is that ancient Egypt was ruled by so called Pharaohs and that from Egypt that Moses led the epic Exodus of the Israelites.
 But guess what?
 They both are deadly wrong.
-For Egypt knew no Pharaohs nor any Israelites.

 Actually the Hebrew book of tales, also known as the Hebrew Bible, never referred to Egypt as the land of the Exodus.
 The Story of Pharaoh and Moses according to the Hebrew book happened in a place called ‘Mizraim/Misrim’